 All employees are entitled to 5.6 weeks paid holiday per year, and part-time workers the same on a pro-rata basis.

-Into a workplace pension.
+Auto-enrol eligible employees into a workplace pension.
 Unless they opt out, you must give them access to a contributory pension and make contributions from your business to their fund.

 Understand the rules on sick pay